drhirn/fhem-rhasspy/README.md

   * **d**: device name(s)\
     Device name(s, comma separated) that will be handed over to fhem.pl as updated devices.
 Needed for triggering further actions and longpoll!
 If not set, the return value of the called function will be used.
   * **r**: response\
-    Response to be set to the caller.
+    Response to be send to the caller.
 If not set, the return value of the called function will be used.\
+    Response sentence will be parsed to do "set magic"-like replacements, so also a line like `i="what's the time for sunrise" r="at [Astro:SunRise] o'clock"` is valid.
 	You may ask for confirmation as well using the following (optional) shorts:
     * **c**: Confirmation request: Command will only be executed, when separate confirmation is spoken.
 Value _c_ is either numeric or text.
 If numeric: Timeout to wait for automatic cancellation.
 If text: response to send to ask for confirmation.
     * **ct**: Numeric value for timeout in seconds, default: 15

 * **rhasspyTweaks**\
-  Not fully implemented yet.\
+  Currently sets additional settings for timers.
+May contain further custom settings in future versions like siteId2room info or code links, allowed commands, confirmation requests etc.\
   Could be the place to configure additional things like additional siteId2room info or code links, allowed commands, duration of SetTimer sounds, confirmation requests etc.\
   * **timerLimits**\
     See intent [SetTimer](#settimer)